 But let's start by asking: what is a TikTok sound?

-A TikTok sound can be anything from an iconic line of TV dialogue to a song lyric from a popular artist to an unearthed gem from pop culture history.
+A TikTok trending sound can be anything from an iconic line of TV dialogue to a song lyric from a popular artist to an unearthed gem from pop culture history.
 The sound from an uploaded video can be used by others who want to create their own videos with the same sound, either in a unique way or by playing off the original video’s format.

 When a sound is used over and over again in this way, it becomes a ‘trending sound’ – essentially, a sound that’s gone viral on the app.
 In fact, most videos are riffs on the same phrase or sound but just interpreted in new ways.